 We didn’t use some scientific method with spreadsheets and charts, we went with our gut after our hundreds of visits to Walt Disney World over the years.
 In our rankings we considered how fun the ride is, re-rideability, storytelling, ride length, theming, thrills and originality.

 We broke down the rides into 4 categories: “You Can Skip These,” “If You Have Time,” “Good Rides,” and “Best of the Best.”

-We aren’t saying our list if the end-all-be-all, it’s just our opinion of the top Disney World rides and completely subjective.
+We aren’t saying our list is the end-all-be-all, it’s just our opinion of the top Disney World rides and completely subjective.
 Everyone who reads this will probably have a completely different list, and that’s what makes rankings so fun.

 Best Rides at Walt Disney World Ranked

-We left off our list stage shows with live performers, nighttime shows, character meets, and other experiences.
+We left off our list of stage shows with live performers, nighttime shows, character meets, and other experiences.